m0ru/rri-vu-presentation/slides-content.md

 * currently happening - see terror tuesday
 * parallels can be seen between actual drone killings and that episode
-* bees are basically smaller drones & "only" targetted individuals get killed
+* 🐝🐝 are basically smaller drones & "only" targetted individuals get killed

 ---